 Joan Hawley McClain, Instructor & Owner

 Joan has been teaching yoga for a decade; She combines Kripalu (YTT 500-hour) training with yoga nidra guided meditation, sound healing, chanting, Reiki and intuitive insight to offer a truly unique class experience.
-Joan moved to the Russian River and opened Riverbed in February 2012 with the intention to build community and help any individual who walks in the door to begin, continue or deepen his/her practice, as well as tap into inner guidance.
-She plans to continue growing the studio and deepening her practice in Guerneville ... and beyond.
+Joan moved to the Russian River and opened Riverbed in 2012.
+Her intention is to build community and help anyone who walks in the door begin, continue or deepen his/her practice.

 Brenda Kobrin has loved practicing yoga for over three decades and has been trained in the Sahaj style with Ananda Seva Mission of Santa Rosa.
 She brings to her teaching style a deep appreciation for these bodies that we live in and she inspires her students to love, honor and care for their bodies no matter how they are showing up.
 She helps guide students to a deeper awareness of their bodies and minds and to practice at whatever level is right for them at the moment.
 Brenda is also a student of Qigong, a Reiki practitioner, a fabric artist, and a Licensed Prayer Practitioner with Centers for Spiritual Living.
 She lives in Santa Rosa with her husband and stepson.
 She is a mother of two, step-mother of four, and step -grandmother of four.